Q. How do I get to the Aqueduct trail - - by car, or public transit?

 Q. Where can I obtain maps of the trail?

 A. We have free maps and beautiful, very detailed color maps of the trail which are for sale.
 You can purchase a map on this web site.
-Maps are also for sale at several shops in the NY metro area.
+You can purchase maps at these retail locations:

 Q. Suggested routes for hiking or biking